Next | Previous

 Get the value of attribute name, or nil if it does not exist.

-attr_join(name, value)
+.attr_join(name, value)

 Join value to existing attribute via space.
 Or create new attribute if not exists.
 Useful to operate with token classes.